chilarai/MySchoolie-SchoolManagement/README.md

 Database file can be found in `Database` folder in the root directory.
 Please import the mysql file and change the credentials in `config/app.php` as specified by [Cakephp 3.x](https://cakephp.org/)

 ### Demo Admin Credentials
-http://localhost/myschoolieadmin/users/login
+Once you setup your database in local system and webserver is up and running, hit the link below in a browser http://localhost/myschoolieadmin/users/login

 **Username**: 1234567890